 How diags are generated and stored in your deployment

-$SPLUNK_HOME/var/run/diags.
-If you generate a diag on a remote instance, the diag artifacts are transferred to the search head that invoked the diag.
+$SPLUNK_HOME path.
+If you run the diag command to generate a diag on a remote instance, the diag artifacts are transferred to the instance where the command was invoked.

 Run diag at the command line